Posted on Leave a comment

 What is the best thing to cut rope with?

+A sharp knife is the best tool we recommend to cut rope with, as this is suitable for both natural rope and synthetic rope.
 We recommend using a sharp knife over scissors, however, we also always advise safety first.
 If you only have scissors to hand or feel uneasy about cutting rope with a knife, then always stick with the safest option.

 How to splice the end of a rope to stop it from fraying